kblz808/greenlight/note.md

 we’re using the `ON users.id = tokens.user_id` clause to
 indicate that we want to join records where the user id value equalsthe token `user_id`

+--- 16

+Authentication is about confirming who a user is, whereas authorization is about checking whether that user is permitted to do something